 BELOW constraints may be applied in cruise flight phase in accordance with Table 4.3.3.2.2.6-2 above.
 This is recommended for missed approach and low(er) cruise altitude scenarios where the aircraft may encounter procedural waypoint speed constraints while in cruise.

-The system should support altitude-based speed limits that are not associated with crossing any waypoint.
-These speed limits include the airport speed limit (e.g. 250/10000) and the ICAO limits for procedure legs.
-The aircraft airspeed should remain AT or BELOW the speed limit while the aircraft is below the specified altitude.
+The system should support altitude-based speed limits such as airport speed limits (e.g. 250/10000) and ICAO limits for procedure legs.
+For airport speed limits and other limits which apply to a region or block of airspace, the aircraft airspeed should remain AT or BELOW the speed limit while the aircraft is below the specified altitude.
+For ICAO limits, the aircraft should remain AT or BELOW the speed limit while the aircraft is both flying the procedure leg and below the specified altitude.

 In the case of descent AT and AT or BELOW restrictions, sufficient deceleration distance should be provided in order to cross the speed restriction at or below the restriction speed.
-Once the descent speed restriction has been sequenced, it should be latched as a history speed restriction such that the descent target speed does not exceed the restriction speed unless the crew deletes the history speed restriction or the aircraft transitions back to climb flight phase.
+Once the descent speed restriction has been sequenced, it should be latched such that the descent target speed does not exceed the restriction speed unless the crew deletes the latched speed restriction or the aircraft transitions back to climb flight phase.

 In general, the system should compute the target speed at any given point in the flight plan as the speed schedule limited to the lowest AT/BELOW of applicable speed restrictions.
 This target speed should always be limited to the speed envelope (e.g. VMO, MMO, stall, buffet, and placard limits) of the aircraft for the given or assumed aeroconfiguration.
 The Vertical Guidance function of the system should accelerate or decelerate as necessary to capture and track the limited target speed.
 When the system detects that the aircraft is in violation to a speed constraint or will be unable to satisfy a speed constraint within a given tolerance, the system should provide an appropriate indication(s) to the crew.